Gdoc/Admin

 • In liberal democracies, citizens have further individual and minority rights, are equal before the law, and the actions of the executive are constrained by the legislative and the courts.

 While we use RoW’s classification and V-Dem’s data, we expand the years and countries covered and refine the coding rules.
-This post details how the political systems are measured, which changes we made, and what shortcomings and strengths the measure has.
+This article details how the political systems are measured, which changes we made, and what shortcomings and strengths the measure has.
 It is important to know that this measure describes when many people in a country had certain political rights, not that everyone had them.4 It is not a perfect classification, but still allows us to approximate how many people have had democratic rights.

 Using the RoW classification, the interactive map shows how each country is classified at the end of each year, going back in time as far as 1789.
 To explore changes over time, you can drag the time-slider below the map.